Queensland is looking for people to fill a range of skill shortages

 PhD graduates who have completed a doctorate outside of Australia related to their nominated occupation, may be able to have their work experience requirements waived if they can provide evidence of an offer of employment from a Queensland employer registered in Australia in their skilled occupation (or a closely related occupation).
-This job offer must be for a minimum of 12 months (35 hours per week).
+This job offer must be for a minimum of 12 months (minimum 35 hours per week).

 To apply for a skilled visa, you must have an occupation which is listed on one of the Queensland Skilled Occupation Lists (QSOLs).
 QSOLs are reviewed regularly and updated to reflect current labour market conditions.
 Please note: